This topic describes the added value of automation, how to measure this value (Automation ROI), and how to track the effectiveness of your automation.

 - A reduction in the regression cost by shortening the regression cycle time

 - Improve QA efficiency by eliminating the need to execute repetitive manual testing efforts

 - Lower the risk level and improve the system's stability

 Another benefit of automation is the early detection of defects.
 Tests that are part of an automated pipeline can detect defects at an earlier stage than manual or production tests.
-The earlier a defect is detected, the lower the development cost and the better return on investment (ROI) for your automation.
+The earlier a defect is detected, the lower is the development cost, and the better is return on investment (ROI) for your automation.

 Using Automation ROI analytics, you can also understand in what areas should you invest efforts to obtain the highest ROI, and how you can determine its effectiveness.

 You can understand the ROI for test automation by examining the following automation objectives:

 - Automate manual regression tests in order to save repetitive manual execution of these tests every sprint or release

 - Release software versions faster and more frequently